- What is “bento”? Is it the style of packing? Is it the box? Is it the food?

 Can you recommend some good cookbooks or websites for lunch ideas?

 For recipes, see the Recipe page, a full list of the food books in my kitchen with feedback, and the books section of the Lunch in a Box Amazon store.
 For other packed lunch websites, online communities and blogs, see the comprehensive list on my Lunch Links page.
-Stay up to date on the latest packed lunch contest and online events via the Contest section on the Lunch in a Box community forum.
+Subscribe to Lunch in a Box via RSS feed or e-mail updates.

 What do you think of this particular [bento box, packaged food, cookbook, or kitchen gadget]?
 Could you review my product?